MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 Scanning can have errors so one must check in the scanned doc for red selections.
 Photoscore can edit the partition to fix anomalies.
 It is necessary to navigate quickly on each page using the page down key on the keyboard.
 One can quickly find totally broken pages that can be fixed just bz editing.
 There is usually somthing overlaping that has to be removed.

 Fixing is very time consuming but it is possible.

+the Photoscore scanning errors disappear with only few anomalies if you add image contrast in gimp in gimp, menu Colors, brightness/contrast, if you add a maximum value of contrast, save the image, add it in libroffice, export to pdf

 faster fixing: since libroffice is slow and freezses if you select a large group, it is faster to save each page as an expot to an image format .bmp.
 And then in gimp one can enlarge the images. larger images will be eayier to scan for Photoscore.